 Reduced shame and increased self-respect

 That alignment between your actions and your values is underrated.
 It affects how you carry yourself, how honestly you communicate, and how much you trust yourself.
+A qualitative study of pornography abstinence journals found that participants consistently reported improved mood, increased energy and mental clarity, greater sexual sensitivity, and a regained sense of control over their lives.

 Your underlying problems don't disappear